henningpohl/CHI-Metadata/README.md

     2) `/augmentation/author_id_fixer.py` applies a set of manual corrections to author information, per `/augmentation/author_id_fixes.csv`
     3) `/augmentation/orcid_backfill.py` finds orcid ids from the full set of papers and adds them to earlier papers of the authors.
 Some manual overrides are defined in the script as well.
     4) `/augmentation/other_fixes.py` are some random corrections that did not fit in elsewhere, such as removing wrong authors.
     5) `/augmentation/add_awards.py` fills in award information for CHI 2010-2015, where this information is not listed on the paper pages.
     6) `/augmentation/affiliation_fixes.py` applies a bunch of manual correction to author affiliations where this was missing from the paper pages.
+  Alternatively, you can also use the `perform_augmentations.py` script to run them all in sequence.
+5) Run the `export.py` script in the analysis folder to compile all the separate paper `.json` files into only a few `.csv` files.